-To complement the geometric boundaries derived from scale, we also leverage semantic information.
-A point is identified as a semantic boundary candidate if any neighboring point within a local radius $r$ has a different semantic label, forming the set $\mathcal{B}_{\text{sem}}$.
-To yield a more robust set of boundary labels for subsequent training, we merge geometric and semantic cues through a logical OR (union) operation, forming the final pseudo-labels as $\mathcal{B} = \mathcal{B}_{\text{scale}} \cup \mathcal{B}_{\text{sem}}$.
+However, small scales can also arise from texture-induced or photometric variations, which may introduce noise when using $\mathcal{B}_{\text{scale}}$ alone.
+To complement this, we additionally derive semantic boundary candidates $\mathcal{B}_{\text{sem}}$: a point is marked as a semantic boundary if any neighboring point within a local radius $r^s$ has a different semantic label.
+Finally, we take the union of both cues to obtain the boundary pseudo-labels $\mathcal{B} = \mathcal{B}_{\text{scale}} \cup \mathcal{B}_{\text{sem}}$ for subsequent training.